webpapaya/fhs-slides/2020_master_4_functional_programming_in_js.md

 ---

-## Roadmap

-- Functional Programming introduction
-- Domain-Modeling in TS
-- Event-Storming Session
-- Model results from Event-Storming in TS

----

 ## What is functional programming

 > Applications developed in a functional style use side-effect free functions as their main building blocks.
 (Made up definition by myself)